TobiasFaller/vscode-vt100-syntax-highlight/README.md

     // Additional custom CSS which is required for the preview.
     // The keyframes are required when animating the blinking style.
+    // Use the classes .vscode-light, .vscode-dark and .vscode-high-contrast
+    // to create theme dependent styles.
     "vt100.custom-css": {
         "*": {
             "padding": "0px",